 - Download a printable version of the Worms Can Recycle Your Garbage guide.

-- Visit the NC State Extension website for more vermicomposting resources.
+- Visit NC State Extension’s vermicomposting site for more resources.

 The Early Bird Gets Registered for the Workshop